Why You Shouldn’t Ignore Market Segmentation | YouDigital Blog

 - Geographic: This is more specific to where they live.
 Is it in urban or rural areas?

 - Distribution: This factor refers to the buying behavior of your users.
-Do your user prefer online or offline interactions?
+Does your user prefer online or offline interactions?

 What Are the Requirements of a Market Segments?